 Clean the seal cavity and shaft with a cloth soaked in fresh cleaning solvent.
 Be sure to follow all safety precautions described on the solvent container.

-Remove the new seal and inspect the precision finished faces to ensure that they are free of any foreign matter.
-To ease installation of the seal, lubricate the packing rings, spacer sleeve, and seal liner with water or a very small amount of oil and apply a drop of light lubrication oil on the precision finished faces.
+Remove the new seal and inspect the precision finished faces to and apply a drop of light lubrication oil on the precision finished faces.
 Refer to the illustration, and assemble the seal as follows.